 4. Unzip the Custom World

 After uploading, right-click the zip file in your server files and select Unarchive.
 Your custom world folder will now appear.
+You can delete your zip file afterwards, but make sure your world folder has actually found your way in to your server.

 5. Rename the Custom World Folder